 All this reduces our ad revenue significantly but we believe it provides you with a better experience.
 If that's the kind of advertising behaviour you appreciate, consider white-listing Poke Assistant.

 If you are encountering display bugs, please first try clear your browser's cache before submitting a bug report.
 The site is updated frequently and you may just have a bad cache.
-If you still experience strange behaviour, please include with your description, whether you are on a phone/PC/tablet and which browser you are using.
+If you still experience strange behavior, please include with your description, whether you are on a phone/PC/tablet and which browser you are using as well as the steps you took so that we can re-create and fix the bug.

 The basic move 'Splash' is a water type.
 Currently you have it listed as normal.
 This probably won't make a huge difference, as it is listed here and in-game as doing 0 damage.